(click images to see larger ones)

 The Common Heath (Epacris impressa) is Victoria's floral emblem.

-It is most probably not found as far north as the Blue Mountains.
+It is not found as far north as the Blue Mountains.

 NSW Coral Heath